-Read Easter in Spain to find out more about Easter traditions and the Semana Santa celebrations.
+Read my post about Easter in Spain to find out more about Easter traditions and the Semana Santa celebrations in Spain.

 Camino de Santiago in Spain is one of the most famous pilgrimages and hiking routes in the world.
 Camino de Santiago is a network of routes leading to the tomb of St James the Apostle in the Cathedral of Santiago de Compostela in Spain.

 Camino Mozarabe is one of the popular Camino de Santiago routes and the longest Camino de Santiago route.